What License do You Need to Hunt Duck in Indiana?

 In addition to the general hunting license, hunters must also obtain a federal migratory bird hunting and conservation stamp, commonly known as the Federal Duck Stamp.
 This stamp is mandatory for anyone 16 years of age or older hunting migratory waterfowl, including ducks.

-2. Obtain the Federal Duck Stamp if you are 16 years or older.
+3. Obtain a Federal Duck Stamp if you are 16 years of age or older.

 These requirements ensure that all duck hunters in Indiana are properly licensed and educated on safe and ethical hunting practices.